rrmercer/estimation/README.md

 3. Fix usability and display issues
 a. add some padding to the top and center all the things/fix spacing between clear and show button, add a background to the top row of the table - DONE
 b. better png/card for hidden values.
 Better png/card for values not entered
 c.
-Different png/display for hidden vs hidden and not entered
+Different png/display for hidden vs hidden and not entered - DONE
-- // TODO: remove? how to handle if the user has not put in one of the three levels?
+d.
+Disable the effort/risk/complexity buttons if the user has not put their username in && - // TODO: remove? how to handle if the user has not put in one of the three levels? -DONE
+e.
+Updating username after the PUT creates a second username

 4. TESTING!
+- Edge cases: dont enter a username then click on effort/risk etc..., change username, username collisions
 ---- MVP ----
 5. Allow for multiple boards